martinaobrien/numpy-random/README.md

 The aim of the Jupyter Notebook is to provide an explaination of the numpy.random package with is part of the NumPy programme package.
 The Notebook contains:

-Background and Overivew of NumPy
+Background and Overivew of NumPy Package

 Section 1: Introduction and Explaination of the numpy.random package

 Section 2: Explaination of the 'Smple Random Data'and "Permutation" functions